Skip to main content

 [name]

-Develop your ideal job criteria to help you evaluate whether the job offers you receive align with your career interests, values, vocational calling, salary, benefits, and the quality of life you desire.
+Develop your ideal job criteria to help evaluate whether the offer you received aligns with your career interests, values, calling, salary, benefits, and desired quality of life.
+Factor these questions into your decision:

-• How will this job benefit your personal and professional career goals?
+• How will this job benefit your personal/professional career goals?

 • Does the company's culture align with your values?